-Last week, The Box waxed poetic about the Perfect Antipasto, which included roasted peppers.
+Last week, my dad waxed poetic about the Perfect Antipasto, which included roasted peppers.
 He suggested that you make your own roasted peppers, and I am going to echo that.
-Because really, it’s so simple even The Box could do it.
+Because really, it’s so simple.
+Even he could do it.
 This is the base for tons of other recipes and is a great recipe to master if you are ready to spice up your antipasto game.
 Throw them in a salad, garnish a goat cheese adorned baguette, top a pizza, string them together and make a roasted pepper necklace!
 Make lots of ’em!Print

 A red pepper (or two or three….)